Shumit07/ACM-BCB-Workshop/README.md

 - Data scientists & machine learning engineers
 - Biomedical & clinical researchers
 - Digital health professionals
-- Clinicians with interest in AI-assisted care
+- Clinicians with an interest in AI-assisted care

 Attendees should have basic familiarity with **AI/ML concepts** and some **Python coding experience** to follow the technical portions.